AethronTech/company-websites/aethron.tech/WEBS-37-SHORTCODES.md

 # WEBS-37: Meta and OG Tags Shortcodes Documentation

 ## Overview
-This feature adds powerful shortcodes for generating meta and Open Graph tags per page in the Aethron Technology website.
+This feature adds powerful shortcodes for generating meta and Open Graph tags per page in the Aethron Technologies website.
 The shortcodes allow for flexible, page-specific SEO and social media optimization.

 ## Available Shortcodes